riaancillie/BmcCpapData/02-nnnfile.md

 BMC stores measurements recorded during therapy (lovingly referred to as *waveforms* in this repo) in file extensions with sequential numbers e.g. `serialno.001`, `serialno.002`, `serialno.003` and so on.<br>
 Measurements are bundled into a 256 byte packet every second and appended to this file.
 This file keeps growing until it reaches 65536 packets, the maxiumum value of an unsigned 16-bit int.
 In file size, that would 65536 packets multiplied by 256 bytes, i.e. 16 777 216 bytes/16MB.
 Once this size is reached, a new file with the next sequential extension is created and data is appended there.
 Presumably extensions only go up to `.999`, in which case we will run out of numbers after just over two years worth of data.
 This also corresponds to a 16GB SD card full of data.

+There is still ongoing work in determining what each recorded signal represent.
+Please see [Waveforms in the `.nnn` file packet](0c-waveforms.md) for information.
+There also a Github issue where this can be discussed.

 The structure of each packet is as follows: